Kathy Kelly is a inspirational speaker based in Sydney

 Kristy Edser, Minter Ellison

 We can make one of two choices when we are faced with a crisis.
-We can choose to do nothing, or we can step into empowerment and harness that event to create a movement and fight back.
+We can choose to do nothing, or we can step into empowerment and harness that event to create a movement to make a positive difference.

-The Thomas Kelly Youth Foundation is that movement, and over the last three years has initiated a cultural transition from a alcohol driven society, to one that 'Take's Kare' of our people.
+The Thomas Kelly Youth Foundation is that movement, and over the last five years has initiated a cultural transition from a alcohol driven society, to one that 'Take's Kare' of our people.